 - pediatric neuro-ophthalmic disorders

 The Eye Center participates in the:

 - Cerebral Palsy Center

-Attending ophthalmologists, optometrists, orthopists, fellows, residents and medical students in the Eye Center meet in a weekly Pediatric Ophthalmology Conference.
-The session includes reviews of pertinent literature, case presentations, and oral quizzes.
-A combined Pediatric Ophthalmology/ Neuroradiology Conference convenes once a month to review imaging studies of the brain and orbit obtained from our Eye Center children.
+Attending ophthalmologists, fellows, and residents in the Eye Center meet in a monthly Pediatric Ophthalmology Conference.
+The session includes reviews of pertinent literature and case presentations.
+A combined Pediatric Ophthalmology/ Neuroradiology Conference convenes once every two months to review imaging studies of the brain and orbit obtained from our Eye Center children.

 Fellows in pediatric ophthalmology are encouraged to design, complete and present a clinical research project during their year at the Center, for presentation at the annual AAPOS meeting.
 Those who wish to complete a separate basic science/research fellowship will spend approximately 50% of time with clinical or surgical responsibilities, and 50% of time in the laboratory.
-Department of Ophthalmology and Visual Sciences Grand Rounds are held weekly in the adjacent Farrell Learning and Teaching Center, and include lectures from research faculty members, clinical faculty members, and case presentations.
-The Department of Ophthalmology also hosts a monthly journal club.
+Department of Ophthalmology and Visual Sciences Grand Rounds are held weekly and include lectures from research faculty members, clinical faculty members, and case presentations.

 Clinical Fellows in pediatric ophthalmology who are graduates of residency programs in the United States or Canada receive a PGY 5 stipend per year, and must obtain a permanent license to practice medicine from the Missouri Board of Healing Arts.